amalacrino/personal-website/content/talk/Entomology_2017.md

 +++
-title = " The surprising influence of soil microbial community diversity on plant and insect interactions" date = 2019-03-19 location = "ESA North Central Branch Annual Meeting, Cincinnati (OH), USA"
+title = "Gene co-expression networks can lead to new insights into condition-dependent sexual dimorphism " date = 2017-11-05 location = "Entomology 2017, Denver (CO), USA"

 # Is this a selected talk? (true/false)
 selected = true